codesclown/smart-kitchen-frontend/README.md

 For support and questions:
 - Create an issue in the repository
 - Check the component documentation
-- Review the GraphQL schema in the backend
+- Review the GraphQL schema in the backend# smart-kitchen-frontend